cncf/techdocs/TechDoc-Assistance-Program.md

 This document outlines the Cloud Native Computing Foundation (CNCF) Technical Documentation Assistance Program (the Program), a service offered by CNCF Tech Docs for evaluating and improving an OSS project's technical documentation.
 The process is designed to:

-1. Provide a baseline analysis of the project's documentation quality measured against the project's [maturity level].
+1. Provide a baseline analysis of the project's documentation quality measured against the project's [maturity level](analysis/analysis-tools/criteria.md.
 (Often, documentation help is requested when a project requests promotion to a new maturity level.)
 1. Recommend changes that will reduce the gap between the documentation and the maturity of the overall project.
 1. Expand on the recommended changes in an implementation plan.
-1. Break down the implementation into a documentation project backlog comprising an Issues (in GitHub) list.
+1. Break down the implementation into a documentation project backlog comprising a GitHub Issues list.
 1. Support the project team's contributors in taking up and completing the issue backlog items.
 1. Leave the project team with an improved understanding and skill base for improving and maintaining the project documentation.

-This outline is a working document that presents current aspirations for the Program.
-It describes both existing elements of the Program and elements that are under discussion.
-All elements described are existing unless indicated by **TBD**.

 ## Phase 0: Training